 Red Pavement Ant (Tetramorium caespitum)

-Detailing the identifying qualities of the Red Pavement Ant, including physical features and territorial reach.
+Detailing the physical features, habits, territorial reach and other identifying qualities of the Red Pavement Ant.

 Updated: 9/29/2014; Authored By Staff Writer; Content ©www.InsectIdentification.org

 A scavenging Red Pavement Ant colony can take over a swath of sidewalk, proving that small things can make a big impact.

 The colonies of the Red Pavement Ant are usually seen on sidewalks, or driveways, on concrete or asphalt.
 Stepping on one results in many ants crawling up the shoe and leg that can potentially bite.
 They are not poisonous, but their bites can pinch.
 Their presence is enough to cause people to walk around them and not through them.

 Scouts for a colony will constantly search for food and other resources.
 Red Pavement Ants often quickly find dropped food items and, in little time, completely cover the food item with their bodies.

 Though ants are typically associated with a fondness for sweets, they will consume any food.
 Because of this, they can become house pests.
 If a few scouts find food resources inside a building or home, they will infest the area.
 There small size and great number make it difficult to control and infestations are best treated by a professional exterminator.
 Preventative measures, such as sealing cracks in the foundation and removing wood debris from the sides of homes or buildings, may help avoid infiltration.
 Keeping food contained reduces the likelihood that scouts will find anything worth returning for.